This is Why Your Car’s Paint is Chipping

 Many industry cleaners rely on harsh abrasives to get the dirt off your car.
 While these chemicals are effective at removing dirt, they can also be effective at removing the outermost layer of paint.
 Regular use of these harsh cleaning chemicals can eventually weaken the paint enough to result in chipping.

 These factors can all cause paint chips on your vehicle.
 Fortunately, there are many ways to protect your car from damage, including a protective film, use of a car cover, avoiding direct sunlight, and using mild car soap.
-If your vehicle is already covered with chips, we have you covered there as well.
-You can give us a shout and send pictures of your damage and we can give you an immediate quote.
-It will be considerably less than your deductible for small chip repairs.
+If it’s time to repair a paint chip on your vehicle, just give us a shout.
+At Island Color, we are always excited to help you get your vehicle back into tip-top shape.